jmcook1186/BrightLink/design_pattern_decisions.md

 Settling agreement nullifies data in mapping

 ## Circuit Breaker
+"circuitBreaker" sets paused==True, so all funcs with notPaused modifier will be locked. circuitBreaker() has onlyOwner modifier.
 "EscapeHatch" function withdraws all unspent funds back to the contract owner